 Trichomoniasis is a sexually transmitted disease caused by a parasite.
-You get it through sexual intercourse with an infected partner.
+It spreads from person to person during sex.
 Many people do not have any symptoms.
 If you do get symptoms, they usually happen within 5 to 28 days after being infected.

 - Yellow-green or gray discharge from the vagina

 - Discomfort during sex